 This roughly reflects a normal day for a working person.

 Pebble has a very handy feature which is backlighting when the arm shakes, so that you don’t need an extra hand to see the time in the dark.
+This feature is loved by the folks at Gear Hungry, being able to flash light at will like this is a safety feature a survivalist can’t pass up.
 When the watch backlights, the watch face could be notified and show temporarily more detailed information.

 Update on 15th July 2013: I finally had time to play with the SDK and this watchface is now a reality!